zieka/reproducible_research_project1/README.md

 ## Usage:

-Using the knitr and R markdown packages in conjunction with R studio the file **PA1_template.Rmd** will run the R code analysis and produce the html documentation.
+Using the knitr and R markdown packages in conjunction with R studio the file **PA1_template.Rmd** will run the R code analysis and produce the .md and .html versions.